 So basically the people are saying, what the hell is the point of serving you, when it seems like the good guys always lose and the bad guys always win?
 We see shitty people succeeding at life left and right.
 So why bother being good people when it gets us nowhere compared to all these jerk-offs who are just winning 24/7?

 This time, the response is a quick story of “The Faithful Remnant”, the ones who never lose faith despite all this.
 The story starts with the Faithful Remnant talking and God listening.
 “A scroll of remembrance was written in his presence concerning those who feared the Lord and honored his name.”
 And then God responds to this by saying, “On the day when I act, they will be my treasured possession.
 I will spare them, just as a father has compassion and spares his son who serves him.
 3:18 And you will again see the distinction between the righteous and the wicked, between those who serve God and those who do not.”
-So, point being, you gotta have faith, a faith, a faith AH.
+So, point being, you gotta have faith, a faith, a faith, yoouu gotta have faith, a faith, a faith AH.
 And also be good.
 Do what God says.

 And then we finally get to the last chapter of Malachi and the entire Old Testament, chapter 4.
 It’s short.
 In this chapter, God goes back to what he said in Dispute #4 about his “messenger” who’s gonna show up and put the smack down and punish everyone for sucking so hard.